ubeyid/Java-Http-And-Https-Proxy/README.md

 # Java-Http-And-Https-Proxy
-This project route your traffic to another proxy
+Simply route your http and https traffic as a proxy server

-You are free to not use proxy just disable proxy adress This project created with intelij idea on windows Tested only on windows
+This project created with intelij idea on windows

+Tested only on windows